Thompson Sampling for Combinatorial Semi-Bandits: Combinatorial Thompson Sampling

-The key idea is that we may never play the best arm (arm $1$ above) when using the approximation oracle.
-When the sample from the prior distribution of the best arm is good, we choose an approximate arm (arm $2$ above) but not the best arm; otherwise we choose an bad arm (arm $3$ above) with positive approximation regret.
-Thus the expected regret of each time slot depends on whether the prior distribution of the best arm at the beginning is good or not.
+The key idea is that we may never play the true best arm (arm $1$ above) when using the approximation oracle.
+When the sample of the best arm from the prior distribution is good (i.e., close to 1), we choose an approximate arm (arm $2,3,\cdots,m-1$ above) but not the best arm; otherwise we choose the bad arm $m$ with a positive approximation regret.
+In this case, the expected approximation regret of each time slot depends on whether the prior distribution of the best arm at the beginning of this time slot is good or not.
 Since the best arm is never observed, we never update its prior distribution.
-Thus the expected regret in each time slot can remain a positive constant forever. \end{proof}
+Thus the expected regret in each time slot can remain a positive constant forever.

+In our conference paper \cite{WC18}, we only prove that arm $m$ in Problem \ref{Problem2} will be pulled for $\Theta(T)$ number of times.
+However, this is not enough to achieve an $\Omega(T)$ regret lower bound, since pulling an arm $i \in [1,m-1]$ leads to a negative regret and this may compensate for the $\Theta(T)$ positive regret of pulling arm $m$.
+In this manuscript, we correct this mistake by using a more meticulous analysis, which is explained in detail as follows.